 However, you should not pay attention to them unless you actually face a problem.
 Windows is very sensitive while creating error logs, so even a slight change in behavior will lead to making an error or warning entry in the Event Viewer.

 If you recently had a problem – as your PC crashed – then go to Event Viewer and check the errors that occurred during that specific time.
 Double-clicking on an event shows more details and solutions.

 If you are using Windows 8.1 or Windows 10, then you can take advantage of the built-in data usage tracker to see how much internet data you have used.
 If you have a limited internet data plan, then tracking data usage could save you from extra data usage charges.

 Go to Settings and click on “Network & Internet“.
-Here you will see total data used in last 30 days in the “Data usage” section.
+Here you will see the total data used in the last 30 days in the “Data usage” section.